yugabyte/node-postgres/README.md

 In the cluster-aware connection load balancing, connections are distributed across all the tservers in the cluster, irrespective of their placements.

-To enable the cluster-aware connection load balancing, provide the parameter `loadBalance` set to true as `loadBalance=true` in the connection url or the connection string (DSN style).
+To enable the cluster-aware connection load balancing, provide the parameter `loadBalance` set to true or any as `loadBalance=any` in the connection url or the connection string (DSN style).
+[This section](#read-replica-cluster) explains the different values for `load_balance` parameter.

 ```
-"postgresql://username:password@localhost:5433/database_name?loadBalance=true"
+"postgresql://username:password@localhost:5433/database_name?loadBalance=any"
 ```

 With this parameter specified in the url, the driver will fetch and maintain the list of tservers from the given endpoint (`localhost` in above example) available in the YugabyteDB cluster and distribute the connections equally across them.